-12 Surprising Examples of Clickbait Headlines That Work
+14 Surprising Examples Of Clickbait Headlines That Work

 With this headline, you appear to give readers a helpful tip while enticing them to read more.

-Headlines like “Why You Should Stop X and Do Y”, “Why You Should Stop Buying X Product”, or “Why You Should Invest in Real Estate Now” tell people what the content is about while leaving the “why” a mystery… until the click through to your site.
+Headlines like “Why You Should Stop X and Do Y,” “Why You Should Stop Buying X Product,” or “Why You Should Invest in Real Estate Now” tell people what the content is about while leaving the “why” a mystery – until they click through to your site.

-People love original content – what, with all the recycling content out there.

-So if you share a live video or webinar, they’ll be inclined to click because they know they won’t find this content anywhere else.
+People love original content.
+So, if you share a live video or webinar, they’ll be inclined to click because they know they won’t find this content anywhere else.

 This especially works for ads that direct users to a live webinar, video session, or conference.